Semi-Supervised Biomedical Image Segmentation via Diffusion Models and Teacher-Student Co-Training: Related Work

 \paragraph{Consistency-based methods} Like pseudo-labeling methods, consistency-based techniques leverage the model's own predictions as surrogate labels when ground-truth annotations are unavailable.
 However, instead of directly using the unaltered outputs of the model, these methods introduce perturbations -- such as data augmentations, noise, or architectural variations -- that modify the input or model itself.
 A consistency loss is then enforced to ensure that the model produces stable and coherent predictions across these perturbations, improving robustness and generalization~\cite{DBLP:conf/cvpr/IscenTAC19,DBLP:conf/nips/SohnBCZZRCKL20}.
 In biomedical image segmentation, several approaches have been developed following this principle.
 Cross-consistency training (CCT)~\cite{9157032} applies perturbations in the latent space representation of the input data and decodes multiple segmentation maps from these perturbed versions.
 The model is trained under a consistency constraint, ensuring that the different segmentation outputs remain aligned.
 A different approach is taken by uncertainty rectified pyramid consistency (URPC)~\cite{LUO2022102517}, which enforces consistency across multiple segmentation outputs generated at different stages of the network.
 This is achieved by placing linear decoders on top of each upsampling layer, producing distinct segmentation maps at various resolutions and ensuring agreement among them.
+Instead, the authors in~\cite{Luo_2021} proposed a Dual-Task Consistency (DTC) framework that jointly predicts a pixel-wise segmentation map and a geometry-aware level set representation of the target.

 \textbf{Contributions.} Within the taxonomy outlined above, our proposed approach falls under the category of teacher-student pseudo-labeling methods.
 These methods are highly efficient and deliver strong learning performance.
 However, their effectiveness heavily depends on the quality of the generated pseudo-labels, particularly during the initial training phases, where low-quality labels can introduce biases into the learning process~\cite{DBLP:conf/ijcnn/ArazoOAOM20}.
 To address this challenge, we exploit state-of-the-art diffusion models~\cite{DBLP:journals/mia/KazerouniAHAFHM23,DBLP:journals/tkde/CaoTGXCHL24} as a means to enhance pseudo-label quality.
 Specifically, leveraging the principles of denoising diffusion probabilistic models (DDPMs)~\cite{DBLP:conf/nips/HoJA20}, we design a teacher model capable of generating informative pseudo-labels solely from unlabeled data.
 This teacher is then paired with an identical student model, enabling semi-supervised learning within a pseudo-labeling framework.
 Given that denoising diffusion models inherently rely on UNet-like architectures, they are particularly well-suited for biomedical image segmentation, where such backbones are widely adopted.